Antiz96/Linux-Server/Ansible/playbooks/roles/shell_command/README.md

 ## Variables

-The following variables can be set at the playbook level or as `--extra-vars` *(at least one of the `cmd_xxx` variables should be defined and not empty)*:
+The following variables can be set at the inventory level, the playbook level or as `--extra-vars` *(at least one of the `cmd_xxx` variables should be defined and not empty)*:

 - user: user to run command(s) as (optional, falls back to default Ansible / SSH user if not set).
 - cmd_debian: command(s) to run on Debian hosts.